The Projects and Construction Review: USA

 Despite the non-recourse nature of project financing, lenders will typically seek a limited guarantee from the project sponsor.
 This limited guarantee will usually cover specified risks, such as cost overruns or minimum equity contribution amounts.
 For loan facilities that are contingent on the receipt of cash grant proceeds, reimbursement amounts or cash rebates from a government agency, a guarantee might be required to cover a potential shortfall.
-Also certain risks allocated to the project that are viewed as 'non-market' by lenders may be expected to be covered by a limited guarantee of the project sponsor.
+In addition, certain risks allocated to the project that are viewed as 'non-market' by lenders may be expected to be covered by a limited guarantee of the project sponsor.

 For partnership-flip transactions, the tax equity investor is typically a special purpose entity and credit support from the tax equity investor's creditworthy parent will be required to backstop its capital contribution obligations.
-In some instances, a tax equity investor's capital contribution can be reduced under the terms of the ECCA and lenders will often seek a 'shortfall' guarantee by the project sponsors to cover any such reduction.
+In some instances, a tax equity investor's capital contribution can be reduced under the terms of the ECCA, and lenders will often seek a shortfall guarantee by the project sponsors to cover any such reduction.

 Enforcement of security and bankruptcy proceedings

-Upon the occurrence and continuation of an event of default under the financing documents, the lenders, as secured parties,79 may elect to exercise remedies against the project company and its assets.
+Upon the occurrence and continuation of an event of default under the financing documents, the lenders, as secured parties,73 may elect to exercise remedies against the project company and its assets.
 The remedies provided under a customary financing agreement will include the right to suspend making additional loans, to accelerate the outstanding obligations, to cure breaches of the project company under the project documents, to possess the project, to marshal the project's assets and to conduct a private or public sale of the project company and its assets.
 The financing documents will also provide that the lenders are permitted to exercise all rights available to them under Article 9.

 The proceeds of foreclosure are applied as follows: first, to reasonable expenses of collection and enforcement, including reasonable attorneys' fees; second, to interest and bank fees; third, to principal; and fourth, to any remaining outstanding obligations.

-Most lenders in project finance transactions prefer to enter into work-out arrangements with defaulting borrowers in lieu of exercising Article 9 foreclosure remedies because of the flexibility available under a workout arrangement, coupled with the basic reality that in a non-recourse project deal, the principal source of repayment is revenue generation rather than asset disposition.
+Most lenders in project finance transactions prefer to enter into workout arrangements with defaulting borrowers instead of exercising Article 9 foreclosure remedies because of the flexibility available under a workout arrangement, coupled with the basic reality that in a non-recourse project deal, the principal source of repayment is revenue generation rather than asset disposition.
 Federal bankruptcy of a project company is generally the least attractive option for lenders; a debtor is more likely to obtain some sort of relief under a bankruptcy proceeding than a private workout or Article 9 foreclosure.

-Chapter 7 of the Bankruptcy Code covers a liquidation bankruptcy in which all personal property 89 is converted to cash and distributed among the creditors.
+Chapter 7 of the Bankruptcy Code covers a liquidation bankruptcy in which all personal property 83 is converted to cash and distributed among the creditors.
 The bankruptcy court will appoint a bankruptcy trustee to oversee the liquidation of the debtor's estate.

 Chapter 11 of the Bankruptcy Code applies to reorganisation of a debtor's assets, rather than liquidation.
 A debtor retains custody of its assets and is considered a debtor-in-possession.
 A debtor will be subject to a Chapter 11 plan pursuant to which a debtor will operate in the post-petition period.
-The debtor initially has an exclusive period in which to propose a Chapter 11 plan, but if the debtor fails to propose a plan that is accepted by creditors, any party in interest may file a plan and more than one plan may be filed.90 After confirmation of the Chapter 11 plan, the debtor must perform under the approved plan.
+The debtor initially has an exclusive period in which to propose a Chapter 11 plan, but if the debtor fails to propose a plan that is accepted by creditors, any party in interest may file a plan and more than one plan may be filed.84 After confirmation of the Chapter 11 plan, the debtor must perform under the approved plan.

 A number of licensing and permit requirements are relevant to project finance transactions in the United States.
 The project company will need to comply with federal permits as well as state, county and municipal permits applicable to projects in its jurisdiction.
 Permitting obligations are customarily spread between the project company and the counterparties to various project documents, ideally allocated to the parties best suited to perform and manage the obligations.

 For the construction period, a number of permits will need to be obtained by the construction contractor in connection with the performance of its obligations, including building permits, air quality permits and construction permits with respect to any demolition, erection or construction of facilities.
 The project company will customarily obtain permits that will need to be issued in the name of the project owner during the construction period, as well as permits that may need to be in place during both construction and operational periods.
 These permits include local permits (such as any facility site permits and road use agreements) as well as federal permits (such as a Federal National Pollutant Discharge Elimination System permit if storm water is likely to cause discharge from a construction site).

 Certain permits will need to be obtained at or around the time of commercial operation.
 Emissions and noise permits in certain jurisdictions are obtained during the testing period based on the results of the test performance of the facility.
 Other permits for use and operation will need to be obtained by the project company or its operator.
 To the extent that feedstock or other fuel is used to supply the facility, one or more permits will need to be obtained to allow the project company to transport and consume the fuel.

 It is customary for lenders and investors to obtain a Phase I environmental site assessment (ESA) from an environmental consultant.
 A Phase I ESA will include a physical inspection of the site, examination of public records for environmental liens, prior land use and permits, and other investigations to determine whether any hazardous materials have been released or could potentially be released on the site.

-Importantly, compliance with the Equator Principles94 may not be a legal requirement for financial institutions participating in project finance transactions, but it is an internal requirement for many banks participating in the project finance market.
+Importantly, compliance with the Equator Principles88 may not be a legal requirement for financial institutions participating in project finance transactions, but it is an internal requirement for many banks participating in the project finance market.
 Accordingly, many financing agreements require that the borrower comply with the Equator Principles.

 In US project finance transactions, the historical preference of lenders is to have the financing documents governed by the law of New York State and to require borrowers and other counterparties to financing documents to consent to the jurisdiction of the courts of New York.
 The comparatively straightforward issues raised in disputes involving loans and other credit facilities have been viewed as rendering those disputes more suitable to judicial, as opposed to arbitral, determination.

-Nonetheless, US courts follow the strong policy in favour of arbitration to enforce agreements that have elected arbitration.
+Nevertheless, US courts follow the strong policy in favour of arbitration to enforce agreements that have elected arbitration.
 There are a number of project documents that provide arbitration as the avenue for settling disputes.
 Parties choose from a large variety of institutions and rules, or ad hoc arbitration under rules of the parties' own design.
 Arbitral proceedings can be tailored by contract to modify the institutional rules and meet the specific needs of the particular transaction.
-Parties in US transactions typically designate the American Arbitration Association for their project finance disputes, and frequently choose New York as the place of arbitration.
+Parties in US transactions typically designate the American Arbitration Association for their project finance disputes and frequently choose New York as the place of arbitration.